 Gamcare has an on-line forum especially designed for family and friends and also provides free counselling services to help them cope.
 Gamcare can advise on:-

 - how to support a partner, friend or family member

 - other services available locally.

 Problem gambling can put a huge stress on finances and many families are shocked when they learn how much money has been lost.
 Gamblers may spend all of their wages/savings on their gambling habit, and then resort to credit cards and loans to finance their habit.
 Help may be needed with debt if someone regularly:-

 - uses overdrafts and credit cards to pay for gambling

 - gambles to win money to pay off debts.

 StepChange are an independent charity offering tailored advice and practical solutions to people who are in debt.
 StepChange recommend that both problems are tackled together.
 For further information about taking control of debt, visit the Stepchange website.

 Pharmacist Support can provide free and confidential debt advice.
 A specially-trained Citizens Advice adviser will help, for example, to prepare a financial statement or reschedule payments to creditors.
-For further information, contact us on our general enquiry line: 0808 168 2233, ask us a question via our on-line enquiry service or email us at firstname.lastname@example.org
+For further information, contact us on our general enquiry line: 0808 168 2233, or email us at firstname.lastname@example.org

 For further information about dealing with debt, see our Help with debt fact sheet.